 - Sign up for a Grade II Certificate Course

 A Grade II Certificate is a requirement if you are going to be doing the kayaking section of the Coast to Coast.
-Our Grade II Certificate Course will teach the basic moving water skills you will need to get your kayaking started.
-Our course covers all the essential paddling and safety skills you will need to get your certificate.
+You will come away from your 4 day Grade II Certificate Course with the basic moving water skills you need to get your kayaking started.
+Our course covers all the essential paddling and safety skills you will need to get your Certificate.

 - Join your local kayak club